 Given that Operation Lava Jato, which has been referred to by scholars as “Lawfare”, appears to have been formulated with at least the knowledge of the US State Department, a US-produced partial dramatisation serves who exactly?
 Though no evidence against Dilma Rousseff was found within Lava Jato investigations, there is a widespread misconception that it was the reason she was impeached.
 Trial by media, guilt without proof – what part Lava Jato did play, as well as exacerbation of an economic slowdown, was that it created the anti-corruption pretext; the media spectacle feeding a public mood that enabled, lest we forget, a Soft Coup which reset Brazil’s foreign policy to US alignment (away from Russia & China), and its economic policy squarely back into the fold of the Washington Consensus.
 These are enormous factors.
 Tacit support for the Coup was self-evident and from Alcântara base to the gutting of the Pré-Sal law, with each passing concession, the more benefits to the United States resulting from Rousseff’s removal resemble the spoils of war, or lawfare.

 So can we consider this new show a form of post-modern propaganda?
-How involved the Lava Jato team are in this production is unknown, though there is clearly collaboration on some level taking place, which again raises all manner of ethical concerns, particularly regarding the quasi-legal persecution of former President Lula, who if able to stand, looks likely to win the 2018 election.
+How involved the Lava Jato team are in these productions is unknown, though there is clearly collaboration on some level taking place, which again raises all manner of ethical concerns, particularly regarding the situation of former President Lula, who if able to stand, looks likely to win the 2018 election.

 In 2014, the phrase “Brazil’s institutions are working” became a mantra of domestic, international journalists and commentators – it is now only deployed as a joke, if at all.
 And here is where the dissonance kicks in among ardent supporters: Lava Jato was used to help unseat Rousseff amidst a climate of anti-corruption sentiment, yet her removal then protected corrupt members of the resulting Post-Coup government from their own pending prosecutions, using what Senator Romero Juca called the “big national agreement” – a pact which he was recorded saying included the Supreme Court, and the Military.